 Rock ‘n’ Roller Coaster is truly a Disney World classic.
 It ranks right at the top of the charts on almost anyone’s list of favorite rides.
 We rank it very high on our massive list of 110 Things You Must Do at Disney World.

-You’ll know you’ve reached the ride attraction in two ways: you’ll see an upside-down red car on a music staff road overhead as you walk to your destination.
+You’ll know you’ve reached the ride attraction in two ways: you’ll see an upside-down silver car on a music staff road overhead as you walk to your destination.
 Then you’ll see what looks like the world’s largest guitar plastered on the ride’s building.

 After coming through the queue, you enter a room to find Aerosmith in the recording studio as they discover they’re late for a concert in Hollywood.
 The band won’t leave until the manager has booked a “super stretch” limousine and guarantees backstage passes for everyone in the room.